PC Gamer, PC Enthusiast and love to write. Strategy games are my thing together with space simulator games and many more interests.

-In the meantime, scientists discover that many wormholes in space are actually jump gates constructed by aliens, connecting a vast number of solar systems.
+In the meantime, scientists discover that many wormholes in space actually jump gates constructed by aliens, connecting a vast number of solar systems.
 The scientists build self-replicating ships controlled by a single artificial intelligence and send them from the Earth jump gate into the X Universe to terraform and colonize these distant planets to make them suitable for human life.

-But when the scientists peform a routine software upgrade of the Terraformer fleet, they introduce flaws into the fleet's artificial intelligence (AI), causing a radical change in behavior.
+But when the scientists perform a routine software upgrade of the Terraformer fleet, they introduce flaws into the fleet's artificial intelligence (AI), causing a radical change in behavior.
 The fleet ships re-terraform the planets, wrecking them and destroying their ability to support human life.

 The Terrans try to stop the rogue Terraformers, which ends up in a war between the humans and the machines' AI.